-In spring and summer, the food requirements of animals are high —not only do they have themselves to feed but their offspring, too.
+Wildlife have high food requirements in spring and summer—not only do they have themselves to feed but their offspring, too.
 In winter, it’s worse.
-Challenged with fewer daytime hours, they must still find enough energy-providing morsels to carry them through frigid nights that relentlessly attack their efforts to stay warm.
-For some wildlife, the search for food may consume their entire day, and it’s a matter of life or death.
+Challenged with fewer daytime hours and less food availability, they must still find enough energy-providing morsels to carry them through frigid nights and into the following morning.
+Sometimes the search for enough food may consume an entire day, and it’s a matter of life or death.

-Make it your goal that nearly every plant in your yard will be a food source for wildlife.
 Choose plants that will flower at differing times of the season, so your yard always has something available.
-Some shrubs and trees will hold their fruit through winter, providing food after other sources have been consumed.
+Some shrubs and trees will hold their fruit through winter, providing food after other sources are gone.

-Through spring, summer, and fall, native nectar plants provide food for butterflies, moths and other beneficial insects.
+- Native nectar plants provide food for butterflies, moths and other beneficial insects through spring, summer, and fall.
 They also produce seeds for birds and other wildlife.
-Native nectar plants

-Consider sharing some of your vegetable garden with wildlife.
-Fence part of it for yourself, if you wish, but plant some extra that you leave accessible to wildlife.
+- Consider sharing some of your vegetable garden with wildlife.
+Fence part of it for yourself and leave some extra for them.

-Insects are vital to wildlife.
-The good news is that attracting them to your yard is easy: Have lots of native plants available and don’t use insecticides.
+Attracting them to your yard is simple: Have lots of plantings and, of course, don’t use insecticides.
 (Read plant tags carefully; there are now hybridized plants on the market that are genetically modified to contain insecticides.)

 Bird feeders aren’t strictly necessary.
 But if you like watching birds, you’ll add a lot to your enjoyment by drawing them out of hiding.
 Types of feeders